 - 1. Seek help from a trusted teacher.

 - 2. Talk with an administrator.

 - 3. Talk to a counselor.

-- 4. Take the problem to the Conflict Resolution Team.
+- 4. Take the problem to the Conflict Resolution Team (Restorative Mediation between parties).

 DISRUPTION OF CLASS/SCHOOL

 Rule - Students will not be allowed to interfere with the teacher's ability to teach, or student's opportunity to learn.